JulioJu/ArtificialIntelligenceConnectFourGame/README.md

     (it's logical).

 ### Firefox
-* Firefox 65 has its tab that stop to work without any warning.
+* Firefox 65 has its tab that stop to work.
+Warning is in the Console.
     Others tabs continue to work.
 * Activate `Persitence log` in Firefox 65 bypass completely `console.clear` instruction contrary to Chromium.